wen-jams/bsavi/docs/source/userguide.rst

 arguments into each function though.

 Most importantly, the function must have logic to select a sample from an input dataset according to its index.
-This is because InViz will pass the index corresponding to a point selected on the plot into your function.
+This is because BSAVI will pass the index corresponding to a point selected on the plot into your function.
 Therefore, ``index`` is required as the first argument.
 Then you can have an arbitrary amount of arguments.
 The example below is how